evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <img class="img-desktop" :src="'/images/jobindex-log-analysis/sharktank_presentation.png'" alt="">
 <img class="img-mobile" :src="'/images/jobindex-log-analysis/sharktank_presentation-mobile.png'" alt="">

-<p class="image-description">Our presentation slides for a 5 minutes Shark Tank presentation at the university, with the goal to summarize our project for our fellow students in a non-scientific way.</p>
+<p class="image-description">Our presentation slides for a 5-minute Shark Tank presentation at the university, to summarize our project for our fellow students in a non-scientific way.</p>

 </div>